Vegan Intuitive Eating: Can They Coexist?

 Some individuals lose, some gain, and some stay around their current weight.

-In contrast, intuitive eating is a frame work that goes beyond just being mindful at meals/snacks.
+In contrast, intuitive eating is a framework that goes beyond just being mindful during meals/snacks.

-It also tackles diet culture talk, and incorporates movement you enjoy and general healthy eating principles.
+It also tackles diet culture talk, and incorporates movement you enjoy, and general healthy eating principles to name a few!

-To learn the nitty gritty, you can read the actual book!
-You can find it on Amazon below (affiliate link*):
+To learn the nitty gritty, check out the actual book!

 Intuitive Eating: Vegan Friendly or Not?